adamponddesign/Project-02/Readme.md

 ```

 ### Challenges
+The short timeframe made it tricky to confidently set goals that were both challenging and attainable.

-The API documentation was at first, challenging to understand and interpret.
+The API documentation was at first tricky to understand and interpret.

 ### Wins